 Type Irritable Bowel Syndrome into any search engine, and you'll be inundated and likely overwhelmed with the tonnage of information!
 Everything from symptoms, treatments through to foods to avoid, links to other health conditions and offers to help set you free from the painful and often embarrassing symptoms.

 But what is IBS?
 What are the symptoms?
 And most importantly—what can be done to ease them?
 The term Irritable Bowel Syndrome (IBS) refers to a group of symptoms, which together form a syndrome.
 It is one of the most common disorders seen by gastroenterologists, with 10-20% of adults meeting the diagnostic criteria.

 What are the symptoms of IBS?

-While each person is different and may exhibit some or all of the symptoms, there is a fundamental diagnostic criterion for IBS agreed on by the medical fraternity at large.
+While everybody's different and may exhibit some or all of the symptoms, there's a fundamental diagnostic criterion for IBS agreed on by the medical fraternity at large.

 The diagnostic criteria used for IBS is,